Social Work Home Page

 I hope this message finds you and your family healthy and well.
 There is a resource available about Covid-19 on this page, which provides some factual information, in addtion to strategies to manage feelings of worry.
 At this time, Open Arms Mission food pantry remains open, in addition to the resources provided by District 34, and the Antioch Traveling Closet.
 If your family is in need of anything during this time, please reach out and we will do our best to find you the support you need.

-During our school closure, social work sessions will look a little different.
+During our remote learning 2.0, social work sessions will look a little different.
 Google classrooms will be created for all of my social work students, which will provide a way for us to stay connected.
 I will be "assigning" activities for each student to complete, during their regularly scheduled social work session.
 These activities may include journaling, practicing a relaxation strategy, or engaging in a family activity.

 Students - if you do not currently receive social work support, but you would like to reach out, please email me at email@example.com.
 I will be checking my emails every day and will do my best to support you!
 Think of it as leaving me a note in my "Worry Monster" :)